NEONScience/NEON-Data-Skills/_posts/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 ---
 layout: post
-title: "R: Intro to Working with Hyperspectral Remote Sensing Data in HDF5 Format in R"
+title: "Intro to Working with Hyperspectral Remote Sensing Data in HDF5 Format in R"
 date:   2014-11-26 20:49:52
 authors: Edmund Hart, Leah A. Wasser
 categories: [remote-sensing]